 Sacha Dhawan (pictured above) won our Best Film/TV Actor monsta last year for The Boy With the Topknot and is here reunited with playwright Alan Barnett and former History Boy Samuel Barnett in a play at the Bridge Theatre marking the 70th birthday of the NHS.
 Runs 11/7 to 28/9/18.
 Tickets

 Read on for reasons including Sigrid, Mamma Mia 2, Years and Years in Camden and Importance Of Being Earnest

 We awarded 13 monstas for the best pop, theatre, TV and film of 2017 in December – and here we look at the cream of 2018 so far and what’s to come.
 Funny Girl, Groundhog Day and Everybody’s Talking About Jamie are previous winners in this category.

-Read on for our top 5 best theatre revivals of 2017 so far and our hopes for the next half year
+Read on for our top 5 best musicals of 2018 so far and our hopes for the next half year